mutaio-framework/mutaio/README.md

 ```

 # Philosophy
 Nowadays, web technologies are focused on managing the massive complexity of large, rich web applications.
 As a result, websites for small businesses are fraught with unnecessary complexity and developers are forced to include a large number of constantly-breaking dependencies.
-Dynamic websites require more processing power and bandwidth at run-time, so cost more to host.
+Dynamic websites require more processing power and bandwidth at run-time, and thus incur higher running costs.

 # Working with Muta
 ## Component Definitions